StemTBioinf/UNIX/index.md

 ## Advanced exercise - Likely skip VERY COMPLICATED

 To make it very clear right at the start: I would not use a bash script to do this.
-I would recommend you to try this here and remember, that you can do really complicated things using only bash.
+Nevertheless I would recommend you to try this here and remember that you can do really complicated things using 'just' bash scripts.

-Just because bash can handle the problem does not translate into one should use bash for the problem.
+BUT just because bash can handle the problem does not translate into one should use bash for the problem.

 Please get all genes from all installed mouse gtf files in the area chr4:10000002-19000002 and put them into separate outfiles.
 And of cause do that in one go, not for each file separately.
 Do not hardcode the filenames.